Satan offered Jesus unlimited political power for his messianic mission if only he accepted the Devil as his overlord.

 However, rather than bow to Satan by resorting

-to the political methods of the present age, Jesus submits to the path of the Suffering
+to the political methods of the present age, Jesus submitted to the path of the

-In the Kingdom of God, true victory is achieved
+Suffering Servant.
+In God’s domain, true victory is achieved by self-denial

-by self-denial and sacrificial service to others, and “greatness” is measured
+and sacrificial service to others, and “greatness” is measured by acts

 And contrary to the messianic expectations